Haklim733/stream-data-pipe/README.md

 (2) Navigate to `localhost:8888` and execute the cells in the `kafka-risingwave` notebook.

 Results can be also seen via `psql -h localhost -p 4566 -d dev -U root` and querying the `<topic>_view` table.

+## postgres -> sequin -> kafka
+Messages are inserted into postgres by generator service.
+Sequin service streams changes to kafka topic 'cdc'.

+You can verify the stream source and sink throughput by navigating to http://localhost:7376/ You can see also verify the cdc messages using localhost:8888 and checking out the 'postgres-cdc' notebook.

 ## logs